beet-software/dorm/docs/docs/reference/engine-support.md

 ### MongoDB

-MongoDB stores identities in schema-declared fields and does not replace them with MongoDB ObjectId or the _id field.
-Identified writes use replacement upserts.
-The current engine does not expose public transactions, change streams, aggregation, migrations, or native selector APIs.
+MongoDB stores identities in schema-declared fields and does not replace them with MongoDB ObjectId or the `_id` field.
+The current engine does not expose persistent migrations, public transactions, or a migration adapter.

+Create collections and indexes with MongoDB tools or application code when needed.

 See [Run with MongoDB](../engines/mongo.md).

 ### HTTP

 The application supplies an HTTP client, base URI, and resource mappings.
-Mappings define routes, JSON envelopes, batch operations, and query parameters.
-Missing configured batch endpoints are unsupported rather than silently emulated.

-HTTP exposes initial-read streams, readable-operation relationships, and portable HTTP errors.
-It does not expose transactions, cursor pagination, polling, or server-event streams.
+HTTP does not provide persistent migration history.
+Schema changes and deployment state remain server concerns.

 See [Run with HTTP/JSON](../engines/http.md).